just214/crud-reducer/README.md

 Don't worry about catching the errors. `crud-reducer` will take care of that for you.

-The `crudReducer` also returns a promise, which resolves with the data from the request's return and rejects with the error.
-These values are also available in the store and is usually the more convenient approach.
-However, this promise can be useful if you want to wait for the request before doing something else in your component.

 ```js
 import axios from 'axios';
 import { crudAction } from 'crud-reducer';